marvv0905/insta-to-obsidian/README.md

-# Insta-to-Nextcloud — AI Second Brain Pipeline
+# Insta-to-Nextcloud
-> An agentic workflow that turns Instagram Reels into structured, searchable knowledge — powered by a self-hosted Discord bot running 24/7 on a Raspberry Pi 5.

-## The Problem

-Educational Instagram Reels get saved and forgotten.
-This project closes the loop: paste a link, and the content becomes a permanent, LLM-queryable note in a personal knowledge vault — no manual re-watching or note-taking required.
+A Discord bot that transcribes Instagram Reels, summarizes them with an LLM, and saves the results as structured Markdown notes.
+Self-hosted on a Raspberry Pi 5 with Nextcloud for storage.

+## What It Does

+I built this because I kept saving educational Instagram Reels and never revisiting them.
+Now when I paste a link into a Discord channel, the bot downloads the audio, transcribes it locally, passes the transcript through an LLM for summarization, and saves a structured Markdown note to Nextcloud.
+The notes are linked into my Obsidian vault via a symlink for browsing and reference.

 ## How It Works

+The bot listens for Instagram Reel URLs in Discord and runs a pipeline:

 ```
 Instagram Reel Link